Meet Dr. Marecik

-A pioneer in the field of robotic colorectal surgery, Dr. Slawomir Marecik was the first U.S. fellow ever formally trained in robotic colorectal surgery.
-His robotic experience includes 3 robotic platforms (da Vinci, Hugo-Einstein and Versius).
-He is an active teacher on the national and international level and has trained medical students, general surgery residents, colorectal surgery residents and minimally invasive surgery fellows.
-Dr. Marecik’s interests involve improvements in the surgical treatment of colon and rectal cancer, with special attention to minimally invasive surgery.
-He is a member of the American Society of Colon and Rectal Surgeon (ASCRS), American College of Surgeons (ACS), Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) and Clinical Robotic Surgery Association (CRSA).
+A pioneer in robotic colorectal surgery, Dr. Slawomir Marecik was the first U.S. fellow ever formally trained in robotic colorectal surgery.
+His robotic experience includes 3 robotic platforms (da Vinci, Hugo-Einstein, and Versius).
+He is an active teacher on the national and international levels and has trained medical students, general surgery residents, colorectal surgery residents, and minimally invasive surgery fellows.
+Dr. Marecik’s interests involve improving the surgical treatment of colon and rectal cancer, with particular attention to minimally invasive surgery.
+He is a member of the American Society of Colon and Rectal Surgeon (ASCRS), American College of Surgeons (ACS), Society of American Gastrointestinal and Endoscopic Surgeons (SAGES), and Clinical Robotic Surgery Association (CRSA).

 In addition, Dr. Marecik is:

 - Board-certified in Colon and Rectal Surgery, and General Surgery.

 - Author of multiple publications and book chapters in the field of colorectal surgery.

 - Clinical Associate Professor of Surgery at the University of Illinois at Chicago College of Medicine.

 - Colon and Rectal Surgery Attending at Advocate Lutheran General Hospital.